 - Each class has full or part time support from a teaching assistant in order to ensure all pupils are able to benefit to their full extent from being in school.
-PPG children are highlighted on all planning and targeted to receive additional support – last academic year, the impact of this was seen especially in KS1
+PPG children are highlighted on all planning and targeted to receive additional support .

-- The whole school have online access to Reading Eggs and Mathletics at home
+- The whole school have online access to Reading Eggs.
+Lexia and Sum Dog at home

 Before and After School Activities

-- Before and after school booster groups for reading (Reading Eggs) and maths (mathletics) from Reception and Year 1, plus some PPG children within KS2
+- Before and after school booster groups for reading , writing and maths throughout school

-- The Learning Mentor provides a daily breakfast club for our most vulnerable PPG children, which is by “invitation only”.
+- One Learning Mentor provides a daily breakfast club for our most vulnerable PPG children, which is by “invitation only”.